Ataxia123/Notes/Research Communities/NERD/Data/Education/Blogs/OnChain Science.md

 >The concept of "proof of thought" suggests that thoughts and ideas can be validated and recorded.
 This creates a transparent record of intellectual contribution, enhancing trust and accountability.

-The [[Knowledge/IoK |institution of knowledge]] refers to the systems that facilitate the creation and dissemination of knowledge.
+The [[IoK|institution of knowledge]] refers to the systems that facilitate the creation and dissemination of knowledge.
 Implementing the scientific method within these institutions can enhance their effectiveness and credibility.

 ![](https://i.imgur.com/hmHkzHQ.png)